goldfirere/cs113/labs/01_install/lab.md

    `.metadata` folder contains convenient settings for Eclipse, the main program we will use to write Java code.

-4. Download Eclipse by clicking the main download button on [this page](https://www.eclipse.org/downloads/) and following the instructions.
+4. Download Eclipse by clicking the main download button on [this page](https://www.eclipse.org/downloads/) ("Get Eclipse OXYGEN") and following the instructions.
 On a Mac, you get a compressed file you will have to double-click to expand; Windows users just get the installer `exe` directly.
 Either way, run the installer.